Helping Your Child with OCD

 - Recommended reading about OCD in children

 Nearly everyone has occasionally experienced brief runs of repetitive thoughts, urges, or impulses, (like having to check the door is locked several times, or have doubts that they have washed their hands thoroughly enough after handling something dirty).
-Usually these can be dispelled easily and so cause little discomfort.
+Usually, these can be dispelled easily and so cause little discomfort.
 For some children, however, these kinds of worries really take a hold, and they find that they get stuck in cycles of doing something over and over again, like washing their hands again and again, counting up to a certain number, or checking something several times to be sure they've done it right.
 When these kinds of behaviours become a persistent problem and interfere with the child's life, it is know as obsessive-compulsive disorder (or OCD for short).
 Sometimes it can be hard for parents to tell if some of the things their child does are normal or if there might be a problem.
 A guide may be how much time your child is engaging in performing their rituals.
 If it's more than one hour this might indicate a problem.
-Another guide may be how upset your child gets when he / she carries out the rituals or you try to stop them.
+Another guide may be how upset your child gets when he/she carries out the rituals or you try to stop them.
 If distress is extreme and prolonged this might indicate a problem.

 Below are some frequently asked questions about OCD.

-Obsessive Compulsive Disorder (OCD) is a form of anxiety disorder, which can vary in severity from very mild to severe, and can take many different and novel forms.
+Obsessive-Compulsive Disorder (OCD) is a form of anxiety disorder, which can vary in severity from very mild to severe and can take many different and novel forms.
 Some children are bothered by upsetting thoughts that they can't get rid of no matter how hard they try; other kids may find they feel compelled to wash or to check things, even though logically they know there is no need.
 When children are troubled by their obsessional problems they can experience very high levels of anxiety and distress, and they can find the problem takes up a lot of their time and attention.
-It can seem that the problem is taking over their life, and that there is little time for anything other than worrying, washing, checking or other obsessional behaviour.
+It can seem that the problem is taking over their life, and that there is little time for anything other than worrying, washing, checking or other obsessional behaviours.
 It can interfere with a child's ability to enjoy life, with their personal relationships and with almost every aspect of their life.

 Researchers do not completely know why people get OCD, but it's believed there are some reasons that increase the chances of some people getting OCD.
 For example, children and teenagers who develop OCD often feel very 'responsible' for causing or stopping harm happening to themselves or other people like their mom or dad.
 This feeling of being 'very responsible' can increase the chances of OCD.
 Other things that increase the chances of OCD include awful things that go on for a long time (like being bullied) or awful things that happen all of a sudden (such as someone dying).
 Feeling depressed for a long time can also increase the chances.